 A study in mice with galactosemia found that purple sweet potato extract reduced liver cell death caused by the excess galactose.
-This was achieved by its antioxidant properties, direct inhibition of cell death signals, and enhancement of cell survival signals [R].
+Scientists think its antioxidant properties may be important, as well as potential inhibition of cell death signals and enhancement of cell survival signals.
+Clinical trials are needed .

-In addition to reducing blood sugar and insulin spikes, purple sweet potato (both root and leaf) are high-fiber foods [R].
+In addition to reducing blood sugar and insulin spikes, purple sweet potatoes (both root and leaf) are high-fiber foods .

 High dietary fiber provides the sensation of fullness and satiety, curbing urges to overeat.
 Purple sweet potato anthocyanins may also help with weight loss and body composition.

-Another study showed that extracts from the Sinjami strain had antibacterial activity against Staph aureus, Salmonella typhimurium, and E. coli [R].
+Another study showed that extracts from the Sinjami strain had antibacterial activity against Staph aureus, Salmonella typhimurium, and E. coli .

-One of the caffeoylquinic acid derivatives (chlorogenic acid) may be helpful in preventing blood clots.
+One of the caffeoylquinic acid derivatives (chlorogenic acid) may reduce blood clotting.

-A study of blood samples in the lab explored chlorogenic acid effects and found [R]:
+A study of blood samples in the lab explored chlorogenic acid effects and found :

-- A reduction in activity of pro-clotting enzymes (activated factor X, activated factor XIII, thrombin)
+- A reduction in the activity of pro-clotting enzymes (activated factor X, activated factor XIII, thrombin)